colindresj/colindresj.github.io/src/markdown-pages/software-for-5g.md

 of network interactions and connectivity.
 Opportunities exist for software companies to help build the underlying services and applications that will support 5G, so that it can live up to its game changing potential.

+---

+I'm currently exploring this topic further via a WIP [report](../software-for-5G.pdf).
+I'll regularly make updates to this report, feel free to use at your own convenience, but realize it's still a _work-in-progress_.